Skip to main content

 Meanwhile, Austria was unable to send their team due to the ‘Anschluss’ despite being qualified.
 They were colonised by Germany.
 Their spot was initially given to England by invitation path.
 However, the FA declined, as they saw it lacked prestige compared to their own British Home Championship.

-Brazil 1950 (nine nations)
+Brazil 1950 (ten nations)

 The first edition of the FIFA World Cup after World War II was also not immune to the withdrawal issue.
-Nine nations decided to decline to send their team in the competition due to various reasons, including two elite sides.
+Ten nations decided to decline to send their team in the competition due to various reasons, including two elite sides.

 Argentina was one of them.
 Albiceleste was involved in a political disagreement with Brazil, resulting in their rejection of taking part in the 1950 edition.
 Peru and Ecuador also opted for the same but with different motives.
 Their absence gave the advantage for Uruguay, Paraguay, Bolivia and Chile to take their berth.